 Note: In 1973, a fire at the National Personnel Records Center (NPRC) in St. Louis destroyed records held for Veterans who were discharged from the Army and Air Force during certain periods of time.
-Your records may have been destroyed in the fire if you were discharged from the Army between November 1, 1912 and January 1, 1960, or if you were discharged from the Air Force between September 25, 1947 and January 1, 1964.
-If you think your records may have been involved in this fire, you can learn more about the fire and how to get help filing a claim.
+If your records were destroyed in this fire, you can get help reconstructing them.

 Are there any risks to using the Fully Developed Claims program?